-VEC / UNIVERSITY OF LIVERPOOL
+VEC /

-Creation of 3D digital twins to enhance student learning in healthcare
+CREATION OF 3D DIGITAL TWINS TO ENHANCE STUDENT LEARNING IN DIFFICULT-TO-ACCESS ENVIRONMENTS

+BACKGROUND

-Background Each year around 9,500 medical school places are made available across the UK to train new doctors.
+Each year around 9,500 medical school places are made available across the UK to train new doctors.
 However, the UK Government has hinted at capping this number to ensure every student is gaining valuable learning and assessment standards are maintained.

 With the expansion of medical schools, areas such as surgical suites and intensive therapy units (ITU) will grow increasingly difficult for students to access, potentially hindering their learning and progression within their medical fields.

 The University of Liverpool's VEC, the University of Liverpool's Medical School, and the Countess of Chester Hospital (NHS Foundation Trust) have undergone a collaboration to explore how emerging digital technologies and tools can support medical students in gaining valuable and realistic experiences within these typically restricted or hard-to-access areas within the hospital.

+CHALLENGE

-Challenge The teams worked together to assess and discuss the number of methods possible for improving accessibility and enhancing the student learning experience.
+The teams worked together to assess and discuss the number of methods possible for improving accessibility and enhancing the student learning experience.
 Amongst these concepts was a 3D digital twin and simulation of a surgery suite or ward, which students can virtually access via virtual reality (VR).

-At a glance Overview - Develop a 3D digital twin and simulation of a surgery suite or ward - Enable students to build confidence through virtually interacting with medical environments - Offer easily accessible learning resources Benefits - Improves accessibility and enhances the student learning experience - Gain real-time feedback for further modifications - Knowledge exchange for management of the simulation for the inclusion of additional functionalities - Apply this simulation technology for additional medical spaces in the future
+SOLUTION

-VEC / UNIVERSITY OF LIVERPOOL Solution 3D twins enable users to explore spaces on a digital screen or with a virtual headset for greater realism.
+3D twins enable users to explore spaces on a digital screen or with a virtual headset for greater realism.
 Here, students can safely explore a restricted area, becoming more familiar with their surroundings, avoiding hazards, and developing further learning of procedures.

 The VEC worked alongside several sub-teams within the Countess of Chester Hospital such as the surgical and simulation teams, ITU Teams, the Trust Executive, and medical students.
 Together, the teams coordinated a plan for constructing such virtual environments.

 A Matterport scan accurately captured the restricted spaces, recreating these into a digital plan, which was reconfigured and additional information and resources overlayed for supporting and assisting in the medical students learning.